jiaxiangshang/MGCNet/README.md

 1. data
   https://drive.google.com/file/d/1Du3iRO0GNncZsbK4K5sboSeCUv0-SnRV/view?usp=sharing
   Extract this file to /MGCNet/data
-  (We can not provide all data as it is too large and the license of MPIE dataset[http://www.cs.cmu.edu/afs/cs/project/PIE/MultiPie/Multi-Pie/Home.html]).
+  (We can not provide all datas, as it is too large and the license of MPIE dataset http://www.cs.cmu.edu/afs/cs/project/PIE/MultiPie/Multi-Pie/Home.html not allow me to do this.)
-2. data: landmark ground truth(https://github.com/1adrianb/2D-and-3D-face-alignment)
-   We use the SFD face detector
+2. data: landmark ground truth detection method from https://github.com/1adrianb/2D-and-3D-face-alignment We use the SFD face detector
-3. data: skin prob
+3. data: skin probability
-  I get the code from Yu DENG(t-yudeng@microsoft.com), maybe you can ask help from him.
+  I get this part code from Yu DENG(t-yudeng@microsoft.com), maybe you can ask help from him.

 ## 4.Testing
 1. test_image.py